paulbarbu/dotophp/docs/HACKING.md

 General Rules
 =============
-* all files should use Markdown syntax
+* all documentation files should use Markdown syntax

 Committing changes
 ==================